The Second Intermediate Period

 The Second Intermediate period was a remarkable episode echoing in many ways the First Intermediate period.
 Both begin with the breakdown of central rule, following weak rulers.
 In both cases the ultimate reunification came from the south, from Thebes, though in both cases the allure of Memphis remained strong.
 This was where the bureaucracy and the fine craftsmen were situated, and it was not until the New Kingdom that Thebes finally became the centre of power, both in bureaucracy and in craftsmanship.

 But the Hyksos remain fascinating.
 How far were they raiders?
 Or how far were they just traders?
 They came from the coastal areas of Syria and Palestine and culturally they were an offshoot of the Mesopotamian powerhouse.
 Yet clearly Egyptian culture was the stronger and more alluring — the Hyksos wanted to be Egyptian and it is the traditional Egyptian culture that wins out.
-For a couple of centuries it seemed that the two peoples would integrate, and for a century or more the Hyksos actually became the rulers of the north; but the efforts of integration were in vain, and eventually the immigrants were driven out.
+For a couple of centuries it seemed that the two peoples would integrate, and for a century or more the Hyksos actually became the rulers of the north; but the efforts of integration were in vain, and eventually the immigrants were driven out, and the New Kingdom began.